BlueWebNodes/bluewebnodes.github.io/regular-website-examples.md

     <h2><a href="https://www.theaitu.com" target="_blank">www.theaitu.com</a></h2>
 </div>

-The AITU website is for Association of Independent Technological Universities.
-I built a WordPress custom theme using Bootstrap 4 for this website.
-It is created by PHP, HTML, CSS.
-The slideshow is built in.
+The AITU website is for the Association of Independent Technological Universities.
+I built a WordPress custom theme using Bootstrap 4, PHP, HTML, and CSS.
+The slideshow was built in the custom theme.
 News feeds from all the university members.

 [![Site Home](/images/theAitu1.jpg "theaitu.com Home")](https://www.theaitu.com)